darinkes/SshNet.Agent/README.md

 * netstandard 2.0
 * netstandard 2.1

-Note: Only with netstandard 2.1 it contains support for Unix Domain Sockets to use ssh-agent on Linux.
+Note: Only with netstandard 2.1 it contains support for Unix Domain Sockets to use ssh-agent on Linux and Agent Forwarding.

 ## Keys
 * ssh-ed25519